-Warning – this candy is not only delicious, it’s ridiculously addictive!
+Warning - this 15-Minute Microwave Pecan Brittle is not only delicious, it's ridiculously addictive!

 "I'm not going to do it".
 That's what I told myself with each of the five test batches I made of this Microwave Pecan Brittle.
 "I'm not going to nibble, nibble, nibble..."

 Generally speaking, I have a decent amount of self control when it comes to sweets.
 I often have candy, cookies and/or cake around the house for weeks and never even think about indulging.
 With this shatteringly crisp, perfectly sweet, crunchy pecan-studded brittle?
 No self control, absolutely none.

 The dangerous thing is that it's so ridiculously easy.
 You might not believe that making this beautiful, delicious candy is easy, but it's true.
 And when I say 15-minutes, I'm actually giving you a bit of extra time!

 Yup, if you can stir things up in a bowl and operate the microwave button, you're on your way to becoming a famous candy maker!

 A famous candy maker?
 Yes, you will get requests for this again and again.
 "Could you make some of that wonderful Pecan Brittle?".
 "Is there any more of that fabulous brittle?"
 "Where did you hide the Pecan Brittle?"
 "Remember that Pecan Brittle you made last year..."
 And on and on it will go.

 Of course, if you don't like being famous, no problem.
 Just spill the beans and tell them how easy and quick it is.
 Instead of calling it Pecan Brittle, call it 15-Minute Microwave Pecan Brittle.